NoName824/PPS777/README.md

 ## About

 In February of 2021, we annouced our free project called the PPS 777 (Pinpoint Simulations 777) which is based off the Boeing 777-300ER aircraft.
 We plan to make the entire 777 family after we make the debut of the 777-300ER.
-Additionally, our project is open-source, which means *you* can contribute to the project in a multitude of different ways.
+Additionally, our project is open-source, which means *you* can contribute to the project in a multitude of different ways!

 ## Download

-As of right now, we currently cannot offer the PPS 777 for download as it is not completed or ready for flight!
-With that being said, you can join our Discord and follow for updates of our models and the overall development of the aircraft.
+As we progress further into a state to test the aircraft, we want to show you how to build the plane in Microsoft Flight Simulator using these steps:

+- Download the Repository
+- Extract the PPS777 folder to a suitable location (Not your community folder)
+- Enable Development Mode in MSFS (If you need help, [click here.](https://www.youtube.com/watch?v=OLcUhRvRw_U)
+- On the development bar at the top of your MSFS window, Click [Dev Mode] > Open Project.
+Select PinpointB77 > Pinpoint777Project.xml
+- From the Command Prompt, (Type CMD in the start menu), run the commands npm i, and npm run build, in the PinpointB777 folder, this generates the display files from src.
+(You must have [npm/node.js](https://nodejs.org/) installed)
+- In the development bar at the top of MSFS, Open Tools > Project Editor, and click build all.
+- Once the build is complete, the B777 will appear in your available aircraft list.

+**Some parts of the aircraft may be missing or invalid because we haven't finalized everything.
+This build is NOT the final product, and is only for fun.**
+After this, if you feel like many parts are missing, or the plane behaves incorrectly, open an [issue here](https://github.com/Pinpoint-Simulations/PPS777/issues) and we'll help you as much to our advantage.

 ## Contributing

-See our [contributing guide here](https://github.com/Pinpoint-Simulations/PPS777/blob/master/.github/Contributing.md) or by going to our [website](https://pinpointsimulations.net/pull_requests.html).
+For contributing to the project, see our [contributing guide here](https://github.com/Pinpoint-Simulations/PPS777/blob/master/.github/Contributing.md) or by going to our [website](https://pinpointsimulations.net/pull_requests.html).

 ## FAQ